Wyoming v. Houghton: Opinion of the court

 Looking to Carroll v.
-United States, the first automobile exception case from 1925, the Court found there that the Framers would hold that the whole car could be searched if there was probable cause to believe it contained contraband.
-Likewise, the Court opined in United States v.
-Ross that the Carroll doctrine permitted searches of all containers found in a vehicle there was probable cause to search.
+United States, the first automobile exception case from 1925, the court found there that the framers would hold that the entire car could be searched if there was probable cause to believe that it contained contraband.
+Likewise, the court opined in United States v.
+Ross that the Carroll doctrine permitted examination of all containers found in a vehicle during a search with probable cause.

-Going one step further, however, the Court held that even if the historical perspective was not enough, a "balancing of the relative interests weigh decidedly in favor of allowing searches of passenger's belongings" because of the reduced expectation of privacy in and the mobility of automobiles.
+Going one step further, however, the court held that even if the historical perspective was not enough, a "balancing of the relative interests weigh decidedly in favor of allowing searches of passenger's belongings" because of the reduced expectation of privacy within an automobile.
 Also, passengers in cars are more likely engaged in a common enterprise with the driver and "have the same interest in concealing the fruits or the evidence of their wrongdoing."
-Also, their proximity enables them "to hide contraband in [each other's] belongings as readily as in other containers in the car ... perhaps even surreptitiously, without the passenger's knowledge or permission."
+Their proximity enables them "to hide contraband in [each other's] belongings as readily as in other containers in the car ... perhaps even surreptitiously, without the passenger's knowledge or permission."
 While these factors will not always be present, "the balancing of interests must be conducted with an eye to the generality of cases."
-Thus, specific probable cause to the container was not required.
+Thus, specific probable cause regarding the container was not required.

 Dissent

 Justice Stevens, the author of Ross, dissented with Justices Souter and Ginsburg.
 He found that precedent did not dictate the result, and he noted that Ross "categorically rejected the notion that the scope of a warrantless search of a vehicle might be 'defined by the nature of the container in which the contraband is secreted. ...
 Rather, it is defined by the object of the search and the places in which there is probable cause to believe that it may be found.'"
-Since there was no dispute there was no probable cause to believe that Houghton's purse contained contraband, the search should have been suppressed.
+As there was no probable cause to believe that Houghton's purse contained contraband, the search should have been suppressed.

 The dissenters also disagreed with an effective presumption that persons in a vehicle would be holding each other's evidence or contraband.

-Finally, the dissenters disagreed with elevating law enforcement interests over privacy concerns and that the "two-step Fourth Amendment approach wherein the privacy and governmental interests at stake must be considered only if 18th-century common law 'yields no answer'" because nothing cited by the Court mandated that approach and the Court did address the contemporary privacy interests involved.
-Indeed, United States v.
-Di Re dictated that Carroll did not permit a search of a passenger where there was no probable cause.
+Finally, the dissenters disagreed with elevating law-enforcement interests over privacy concerns and that the "two-step Fourth Amendment approach wherein the privacy and governmental interests at stake must be considered only if 18th-century common law 'yields no answer'" because nothing cited by the court mandated that approach and the court addressed the contemporary privacy interests involved.
+United States v.
+Di Re dictated that Carroll did not permit a search of a passenger in the absence of probable cause.